camunda/camunda-docs/docs/components/best-practices/development/writing-good-workers.md

   });
 ```

 With this reactive glue code, you don’t need to worry about thread pools in the workers anymore, as this is handled under the hood from the frameworks or the Java runtime.
-[You can see in the logs](https://github.com/berndruecker/camunda-cloud-clients-parallel-job-execution/blob/main/results/java-nonblocking.log) that many jobs are now executed in parallel — and even by the same thread in a loop within milliseconds.
+[You can observe in the logs](https://github.com/berndruecker/camunda-cloud-clients-parallel-job-execution/blob/main/results/java-nonblocking.log) that many jobs are now executed in parallel — and even by the same thread in a loop within milliseconds.

 ```
 10:54:07.105 [pool-4-thread-1] Invoke REST call…